-Loaded with seeds, grains, dried fruits and nuts, these Energy Bites are veritable little kick starters; a delicious way to fuel your body when you’re on the go!
+Loaded with seeds, grains, dried fruits and nuts, these Energy Bites are veritable little kick starters; a delicious way to fuel your body on the go!

 Seriously, you will not believe the amount of wholesome, nutritious ingredients that I was able to squeeze into such small little things.
 We’re talking rolled oats, chia, flax, sunflower, pumpkin and hemp seeds, dried coconut, cranberries and apricots, too!

 Oh, and then I even threw in a couple of servings of whey protein powder, for good measure…

 To bind all these together, I chose to use a ripe banana, some all-natural almond butter, unpasteurized honey and coconut oil.

 I say it doesn’t get much better than that!
 The result far exceeded my expectations.
 These energy bites, they’re not good.
 They’re crazy addictive, that’s what they are.
 So dense, yet so light… with every bite, all the different seeds they crack and pop in your mouth, while the millions of flavors explode all over the place.

 Whether you’re on the run a lot, or you like to reach for a little pick-me upper during your morning or afternoon break at work, then you will be all over these, I swear.

 About a half hour before you are ready to begin, put ¼ cup of chia seeds to soak in ½ cup of water.
 Once all the water has been soaked up and the seeds have become gelatinous, preheat your oven to 350°F